 I have been able to trace members of my German family in the Netherlands

-using some of excellent Dutch websites and help >from Dutch researchers.
+using some of these excellent Dutch websites and help >from Dutch researchers.

-of the family's move to The Netherlands.
-I am hypothesizing that it
+the circumstances of the family's move to The Netherlands.
+I am

 Johanna MUELLER married Karl HAUSER b.
 16 June 1888 in Rohrbach, Germany.

 I do not know where they married.
 They had one child, Irene HAUSER who

 was born in Mannheim, Germany, 24 Dec 1920.
 Irene became a war bride,

 marrying Major John EBERT of Hancock, Iowa in 1946 and moving to Iowa.